postmanlabs/labs-docs/src/pages/docs/administration/managing-your-team/user-groups.md

 <img alt="Create user group form" src="https://assets.postman.com/postman-docs/manage-team-create-group-form.jpg" width="500px"/>

+> Team members will receive an email and in-app notification when added to a user group.

 ## Editing a user group

 You can edit a user group at any time by managing a group's team members and access to Postman entities.